Adesvian/Adesvian/README.md

 ### My Name Aliffedo Desvian or just call me Edo
-because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🏫 I'm currently studying for a bachelor's degree at [Universitas Trunojo Madura](https://www.trunojoyo.ac.id/)
 - 👨‍💻 I’m currently majoring in Information System